R2Northstar/NorthstarDocs/docs/Modding/guides/keyvalue/weaponkeyvalues.md

 # Weapon Key Values

 This document provides a list of various Key Values utilized by weapons and their purposes.

 Note that asset values are identical to strings in Key Value files.

-These can be modified with KeyValue modding, see here:
+These can be modified with KeyValue modding, see here: [weaponmodding](broken)
-`weaponmodding`{.interpreted-text role="doc"}

 The majority of these values are held in `eWeaponVar`.
-Those that are can be modified with attachments (named \"Mods\" in Key Value files);
-otherwise, the game will crash with an \"Unrecognized entry\" error when Key Values are loaded.
+Those that are can be modified with attachments (named \"Mods\" in Key Value files); otherwise, the game will crash with an \"Unrecognized entry\" error when Key Values are loaded.

 ## List of KeyValues